 Routine dental treatment can include fillings, bridges, crowns and root canal work.

-Even a crown can cost nearly over £230 with an NHS dentist or considerably more than that with a private one.
+Even a crown can cost over £240 with an NHS dentist or considerably more than that with a private one.

 Dental insurance will often cover 100% of the costs of NHS dental appointments and treatments.